-- For 2 & 3 wheelers the first idling period at the beginning of the cycle shall consist of 11 seconds of idling in neutral with the clutch engaged and 5 seconds in first gear with the clutch disengaged. - 6.3.1.4 For the idling periods during each urban cycle (Part One) the corresponding times are 16 seconds in neutral and 5 seconds in first gear with the clutch disengaged. - 6.3.1.5 The idle period between two successive elementary cycles (Part One) comprises 13 seconds in neutral with the clutch engaged. - 6.3.1.6 At the end of the deceleration period that of the vehicle on the roller of the extra urban cycle (Part Two), the idling period consist of 20 seconds in neutral with the clutch engaged.
+- 6.3.1.3.The first idling period at the beginning of the urban cycle (Part One) shall consist of 6 seconds of idling in neutral with the clutch engaged and 5 seconds in first gear with the clutch disengaged.
+The two idling periods referred to above shall be consecutive The idling period at the beginning of extra-urban cycle (Part Two) consist of 20 seconds of idling in first gear with the clutch disengaged. - 6.3.1.4.For the idling periods during each urban cycle (Part One) the corresponding times are 16 seconds in neutral and 5 seconds in first gear with the clutch disengaged. - 6.3.1.5.The idle period between two successive elementary cycles (Part One) comprises 13 seconds in neutral with the clutch engaged. - 6.3.1.6.At the end of the deceleration period that of the vehicle on the roller of the extra urban cycle (Part Two), the idling period consist of 20 seconds in neutral with the clutch engaged.